Learning the guitar is a long but rewarding journey. This is what you need to know before you start.

 In this article, I will delve into some of these important issues so that you’re prepared for this amazing journey of learning how to express yourself in the language of music using the guitar as a medium.

-Many new guitar players tend to ask themselves and others whether they have the potential to learn, whether they have natural talent.
+Many new guitar players tend to ask themselves and others whether they have the potential to learn or whether they have natural talent.

 If you’ve accomplished the complex task of learning a language, there’s no reason on earth you can’t also learn the guitar!